Man accused of killing Wisconsin judge dies in hospital - NewsBreak

 Man accused of killing Wisconsin judge dies in hospital

 MADISON, Wis.
-(AP) — A man accused of fatally shooting a retired Wisconsin judge and who had a list that included prominent national political figures died in a hospital, a state official said Tuesday.
+(AP) — A man accused of fatally shooting a retired Wisconsin judge and who had a list that included prominent national political figures died Tuesday in a hospital, a state official said.

 Douglas Uhde, 56, shot former Juneau County Circuit Judge John Roemer in Roemer’s home in New Lisbon on Friday before shooting himself, authorities said.
 He was taken to a hospital where he had been on life support.